11ty/eleventy-plugin-webc/README.md

 * All of the [framework-independent WebC features](https://github.com/11ty/webc#features) out of the box.
 * First-class incremental support (for page templates, components, and Eleventy layouts): use with `--incremental`
 * Tired of importing components?
-	* Configure no-import global web components
-	* Configure no-import components in the data cascade to apply to a single template, a directory of templates, or a complex hierarchy of folders-o-templates.
+Use our new global or per-page no-import components.
 * Easily roll up the CSS and JS in-use by WebC components on a page for page-specific bundles.
 Dirt-simple critical CSS/JS to only load the code you need.
-	* Components can roll up CSS/JS assets to arbitrary buckets for custom use!
-* For more complex templating needs, you _can_ render any existing Eleventy template syntax inside of WebC.
+* For more complex templating needs, you _can_ render any existing Eleventy template syntax (Liquid, markdown, Nunjucks, etc.) inside of WebC.
 * Works great with out of the box with [is-land](https://www.11ty.dev/docs/plugins/partial-hydration/)

 ## ➡ [Documentation](https://www.11ty.dev/docs/languages/webc/)